 Mithun (23), Birmingham, UK

-Mithun is involved with Action Duchenne, advising others living with Duchenne Muscular Dystrophy about how to get the support they need, including options with caretakers, accessibility rights and training for using supportive technology, such as the small module that enables him full use of his iPhone.
-He is also a member of DMD Pathfinders, a charity which campaigns for improved standards of health and social care for teenagers and adults with DMD in the UK.
-Over the years Mithun has helped the Pathfinders in many ways, including raising money for educational workshops and developing employment opportunities for young men, like himself.
+Mithun is involved with Action Duchenne, advising others living with Duchenne muscular dystrophy about how to get the support they need, including options with caretakers, accessibility rights and training for using supportive technology, such as the small module that enables him full use of his iPhone.
+He is also a member of DMD Pathfinders, a charity that campaigns for improved standards of health and social care for teenagers and adults with DMD in the UK.
+Over the years Mithun has helped the Pathfinders in many ways, including raising money for educational workshops and developing employment opportunities for young men like himself.

 When he’s not working or involved in advocacy, Mithun enjoys taking pictures, a passion inspired by his love for architecture and travel.
 Whenever he can, Mithun takes trips to London.
 “London is like my second home,” he says.

 “Having carers gives me independence to go out and the freedom to do anything.
 But it’s hard as well.
 It’s hard to get the right people.”

 Mithun employs his own staff -- he currently has nine carers -- and interviews each one before hiring them.
 He looks specifically for “bubbly, fun, good-vibe people.”
 And most importantly, they need to be active.
 “When I go outside, I’m running all over the place.
 They have to be able to keep up!”